Napping At Work - 6 Top Tips

 Try to be present in the moment.
 Feel the beating of your feet on the tarmac, hear the birds chirping and see the trees swaying in the wind.
 There is a much bigger world out there beyond the fears and worries that bother us inside.

 Get free access to wellbeing resources, news and research Get access to the exclusive Haptivate Wellbeing Resource Hub and stay up to date with all the latest wellbeing at work research, tools and tips by joining our monthly newsletter.
-We promise that we won’t share your data or spam you with irrelevant information 🙂
+We promise not to share your data or spam you with irrelevant information 🙂

 Get free access to wellbeing resources, news and research